You’ve reached out to potential wedding photographers to make sure they:

 7. Is an engagement session included, or is it an extra cost?

-I would ask potential wedding photographers this question even if you’re on the fence about engagement sessions.
+Ask potential wedding photographers this question even if you’re on the fence about engagement sessions.
 They’re a great way to get comfortable in front of the camera—that’s why most wedding photographers include them in wedding packages.
 If the package info doesn’t mention an engagement session, ask if it’s included or if it’s an extra fee.

 8. What are your backup plans?

-If you’re an anxious enneagram 6 like me, it’s always good to check in and see what a photographer’s backup plan is.
+It’s always good to check in and see what a photographer’s backup plan is.
 Double-check that they have backups when it comes to:

-- Their equipment—do they have backups just in case their equipment breaks during your wedding
+- Their equipment: do they have backups just in case their equipment breaks during your wedding

-- An emergency—what’s their plan if they get sick or are unable to make it to your wedding
+- An emergency: what’s their plan if they get sick or are unable to make it to your wedding

-- Your files—how do they back up your wedding photos after the wedding
+- Your files: how do they back up your wedding photos after the wedding

 9. Do you have insurance?